I love camping! I have typically gone with family and friends but, in recent years, I have gone camping solo.

 - I discovered that food is a purely social activity for me.
 I always knew that food was not a priority on my travels — thank goodness we have Tracey to write on that topic – but I hadn’t realized how little I cared about it until I stopped eating meals.
 I grazed my way through the week.

 - I forecast the weather.
 Yes, I awoke about 6:30 am and could hear thunder far off in the distance.
-I got up, rejigged the guy wires on my tent for rain, moved everything to the center of the tent inside and then put up a tarp over the picnic table – something I hadn’t done as the weather person had called for perfect weather the entire week.
+I got up, rejigged the guy wires on my tent for rain, moved everything to the center of the tent inside and then put up a tarp over the picnic table – something I hadn’t done as the forecast had called for perfect weather the entire week.
 It was so satisfying to be in tune with nature.

 - I experienced the power of muscle memory.
 There are never four trees standing exactly where you need them when there’s a tarp to be put up.
 I had three, but a fourth was far out of the way.
-However, I had extra rope and was pretty sure I’d remember how to join to ropes securely together once I had the two in my hand.
+However, I had extra rope and was pretty sure I’d remember how to join the ropes securely together once I had the two in my hand.
 Sure enough, I did.
 The know-how came back to me from the practice for my knot badge in Girl Guides.
 It’s called a sheet bend.

 - I watched a fire for hours.
 I built a fire every night – often, I’m proud to say, with just one match.
-And I could sit at that fire, watching the flames, listening to trees creaking in the wind, watching a toad hop across the campsite, and dozens of other small things for hours on end.
+I could sit at that fire, watching the flames, listening to trees creaking in the wind, watching a toad hop across the campsite, and dozens of other small things for hours on end.

 - I discovered that it takes at least four days to relax.
 Yes, the first few days of my vacation were not that relaxing.
 My brain was buzzing as I did my usual thing of observing what my travels are like so that I can share them properly with you.
 But, by about day three, I noticed that I was doing little of that.
 My mind was more quiet.
 Calm.

 - I read for seven hours straight.
 I moved from chair to tent to picnic table and back to the chair but all that time I was reading.
-I nibbled on cheese and crackers, had a glass of wine and read.
+I nibbled on cheese and crackers, had a glass of wine, and read.
 I finished Sweet Tooth, a novel by Ian McEwan.
 It’s the fourth novel I’ve read of his and I’ve enjoyed every one – he is one of my favorite authors.
 And then I started on David Rakoff’s novel Love, Dishonor, Marry, Die, Cherish, Perish: A Novel.

 Calm.
 That’s what doing nothing should be about.